Ben Foakes: Domestic career

 During the 2011 English season, Foakes made his debut for Essex in a first-class match against the touring Sri Lankans at the County Ground, Chelmsford.
 He was dismissed for 5 runs in Essex's first-innings by Thisara Perera.
 He took three catches from behind the stumps, taking two in the Sri Lankans first-innings and a single catch in their second.
 In September 2011, he signed a professional contract which ran until 2013.

 Foakes found he was unable to force a regular place in the Essex first team, and on 14 August 2014, it was announced that he had joined Surrey County Cricket Club.
 Foakes was part of the Surrey team that won the 2018 County Championship and the 2022 County Championship.

-On 18 September 2023 Foakes signed a new multi-year contract extension at Surrey after becoming a very important member of the team since his arrival by contributing with his excellent wicketkeeping and very reliable batting.
+On 18 September 2023, Foakes signed a new multi-year contract extension at Surrey after becoming a very important member of the team since his arrival by contributing with his wicketkeeping and batting.
 Foakes since joining Surrey has amassed over 5,000 First-Class runs averaging just under 43 and has more than 300 dismissals behind the stumps.